Local Housing Allowance if you rent privately

 You can claim for a maximum of 4 bedrooms.

-Use the LHA bedroom calculator from Directgov to check how many rooms you can claim for.
+Directgov's LHA bedroom calculator lets you work out how many rooms you can claim for.

-You can usually only get the shared accommodation rate.
+You can usually only get the shared accommodation rate if you're single.
 This is lower than the 1 bedroom rate because it's based on the cost of renting a single room in a shared home.

 You could get a higher rate if you’re under 35 and any of these apply to you: